 “E. coli is a pathogen and E. coli itself is not the problem.
-There is one strain of it that is E. coli 0157 and that is the one that makes us sick,” said Ingrid Luffman, assistant professor in geosciences at ETSU.
-“We all have E. coli in our guts, it is essential but 0157 is the one that can make us sick.”
+There is one strain of it that is E. coli 0157 and that is the one that makes us sick,” said Ingrid Luffman, assistant professor in geosciences at East Tennessee State University.
+“We all have E. coli in our gut, it is essential, but 0157 is the one that can make us sick.”

 Most varieties of the bacteria are harmless but if contact is made with some of the nastier strains, there can be a long list of mild to severe symptoms that can attack the human body.

 “This strain of E. coli gives gastrointestinal upset which is vomiting and diarrhea,” said Luffman.
 “But worst case you can go into kidney failure and develop hemolytic uremic syndrome which can ultimately lead to death so it can be very serious.”

 Hemolytic Uremic Syndrome is a condition that affects the blood and blood vessels.
 It results in the destruction of blood platelets (cells involved in clotting), a low red blood cell count (anemia) and kidney failure due to damage to the very small blood vessels of the kidneys.